New to Unitarianism?

 What can I expect when I come to a Sunday service?

 Answer: We offer weekly Sunday services from September until the end of June.
 Sunday services start at 4pm and go to 5-5:15pm.
 We aim to provide a range of experiences for people attending Sunday services so we have created a schedule that changes depending on the week.
 Services come in a variety of formats to nurture our spiritual and intellectual exploration.
 Go to the ‘Services’ page to learn more about what formats we offer and what services that are coming up.

 After the service we have social time in the hall.
-1st Sundays we have a potluck meal together.
+On the 1st Sunday of each month, we have a potluck meal together.
 3rd Sundays we offer some light refreshments.
 2nd, 4th & 5th Sundays we spend time visiting after the service before we head off to our own evening meals.

 5th Sundays – These interactive, fun multigenerational services are held in the hall.

 We share our space with the United Church.
 The Church owns the building and graciously have welcomed us into their building so we have a place to gather.
 Also, some UU’s identify as Christian.
 We aim to be as welcoming and inclusive as we can with the images you see around the facility and that includes respect for our Christian members and our hosts.